uang520/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

 ========================

-Triggers are fired by events such as creation of a new partition in a dataset, or fulfillment of a cron expression of a time trigger.
+Triggers are fired by events such as creation of a new partition in a dataset, or fulfillment of a cron expression of a time trigger, or the status of a program.
 Events reach the scheduling system as notifications on the Transactional Messaging System (TMS).
 A single notification can contain multiple events, for example, two new partitions for a dataset.
 For a time trigger, the event contains the logical start time, that is, the time when the cron expression fired.
 This logical start time is given to the workflow as a runtime argument.
+For a program status trigger, the event contains the triggering program status, the workflow token (if the triggering program was a workflow), and the re-mapped runtime arguments from the triggering program.

 .. _schedules-run-constraints: